The Garden Grazer

 Storing

-Store leftovers in an airtight container in the refrigerator.
+Store the leftovers in an airtight container in the refrigerator.
 I find it keeps well for about 4 days.
 Stir again before serving because the dressing can settle at the bottom of the dish.

-Fiesta Bean Salad (Easy, Vegan!)
+Fiesta Bean Salad with Cumin-Lime Dressing

 5 from 6 votes